-The release by Public Health Scotland is a data visualisation of the 2018/19 Prescribing National Therapeutic Indicators (NTIs).
-The NTIs are a set of prescribing indicators that are used for quality improvement work.
-The publication is an update of prescribing data analysis up to March 2020.
-This visualisation presents information by NHS Board, Health and Social Partnership, General Practitioner (GP) practice, GP cluster and practice peer group.
+This release by Public Health Scotland (PHS) is an update of prescribing data up to March 2023.
+The National Therapeutic Indicators (NTIs) are a set of prescribing indicators that are used for quality improvement work.
+The publication presents a visualisation of information by NHS Board, Health and Social Partnership (HSCP), General Practitioner (GP) practice, GP cluster and practice peer group.

-Further information is available from the prescribing webpages (external website).
+Further information is available from the Prescribing webpages.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.